blawson69/Hint/README.md

 ### Character Names
 The character names is a comma-delimited list of names that follows the `--to|` parameter.
 These names can be shortened versions of the character's full name as long as it contains part of the name.
 Capitalization does not matter.
 For instance, passing "bron" will match a character with the name 'Bronan the Destroyer'.

-Be careful that you don't pass a name fragment that will match for multiple characters, as the script will only take the first match and the second will be ignored.
-Sending the name "cor" will match both "Rancor the Pungent" and "Albacore the Tuna" but will only use one of them for the hint message/ping.
+Be careful that you don't pass a name fragment that will match for multiple characters, as the script will only take the first match and other matches will be ignored.
+Sending the name "cor" will match both "Rancor the Pungent" and "Albacore the Tuna" but will only use the first match for the hint message/ping.

 ### Re-Pinging
 The message received by the GM will contain a "Re-Ping" button that will allow you to re-send a ping to the players.
 This is helpful for when a player forgot the location of the ping or somehow missed seeing the original.
 You just know it'll happen.
 Note that the ping *will follow* the selected token, so if the token moves, so will the ping.